-In this video, I’ll cover 7 of the most common mistakes I see with my clients who use ClickUp as beginner, advanced, or even expert users – specifically with ClickUp Hierarchy, ClickUp Views and more.
+In this video, I’ll cover 7 of the most common mistakes I see with my clients who use Use our ClickUp affiliate link! as beginner, advanced, or even expert users – specifically with ClickUp Hierarchy, ClickUp Views and more.

 Just because there’s not a right way to set up ClickUp doesn’t mean there isn’t a wrong way!

 What follows is an AI-generated transcript from this video.
 Please be mindful that this transcript may not be 100% accurate.

 One of the most common requests I get around setting up ClickUp is what’s the right way to set up ClickUp?
 And the fact is, there is no right way.
 There are only going to be able to set up a system as clear as you are on your process.
 And honestly, our processes are never perfectly clear.

 So there’s always going to be iteration.
 However, just because there’s no right way to set up ClickUp doesn’t mean there isn’t a wrong way.
 So in this video, I’m going to be talking about mistakes that are just generally bad when it comes to setting up your ClickUp.
 And if you find yourself guilty of one or many of these mistakes, do not feel uncomfortable.
 I’m a vetted ClickUp consultant and I work with clients every single day, every single week, talking about how they’re using ClickUp.

 And all of these mistakes I’m about to go through are ones that I have caught honestly, probably all in the last few weeks because they’re so common.

 So don’t feel bad, acknowledge there might be some things that could be better and then make the fix that I’ll suggest after each one of these common mistakes.
 Let’s get into mistake number one, which is more than one workspace.
 If you are one company, if you are one person, if you are one hobbyist, if you are one club, you are one workspace.
 You do not need a workspace for every person.
 You do not need a workspace for every day of the week or every move that you have.